WordPress Widgets Beginners Guide & Usage Tips

 Why the confusion?

 As I mentioned above, WordPress is loaded with a set of widgets that you can choose to use or not.
-One reason WordPress widgets are a little confusing is that they’re not needed for WordPress to function properly — but they’re sometimes nice to have.
+WordPress widgets are a little confusing because they’re not needed for WordPress to function properly — but they’re sometimes nice to have.

-Another way to look at it is like this: Widgets are sort of like your appendix; we all have one, but we won’t die if we don’t.
-Similarly, even though WordPress comes with the function of using widgets, if you don’t put them to use on your site, it’ll still work.
+Another way to look at it is this: Widgets are like your appendix; we all have one, but we won’t die if we don’t.
+Similarly, even though WordPress comes with usage widgets and tips for it on the function, it’ll still work if you don’t put them to use on your site.

-But the biggest reason they tend to be confusing is that of this:
+But the biggest reason they tend to be confusing is of this:

 “Widgets are not plugins, but some plugins contain widgets.”